vipulnaik/working-drafts/eaf/my-2018-donations.md

 * [The page for my donations on the Donations list website (DLW)](https://donations.vipulnaik.com/donor.php?donor=Vipul+Naik)

-### My reason for donating now rather than earlier
+### My reason for donating now rather than earlier or later

 After my last donation of $500 to GiveDirectly on December 24, 2012, my personal focus shifted toward building a good saving buffer and